 Here’s why service of process is important: Service of process is how the court acquires personal jurisdiction over a defendant.
 Without personal jurisdiction, the court has no authority to take action against a defendant.
 If you are not served within 90 days of your ticket being filed with the court, and you do not waive service, your case will be dismissed because the court never acquired personal jurisdiction.
 If you are not served correctly, and you have not waived service, your attorney may be able to argue that service was improper and get your case dismissed.

 Alternative service is just what is says – an alternate way of serving a photo enforcement ticket when the standard means of service has proven impracticable.
-Normally, service may be accomplished in three ways:
+Normally, service may be accomplished in three ways, all described in detail above:

-If all of those methods of service are unsuccessful, the process server may submit documents describing attempts at service, and the server’s belief that further attempts would be impracticable.
+If all of those methods of service are unsuccessful, the process server may submit documents to the State describing attempts at service, and the server’s belief that further attempts would be impracticable.
 If the prosecution thinks it important enough, they may file a motion requesting permission to serve by alternative means, and the court will issue an order authorizing alternative service.
-Prior to July 3rd, 2015, alternative service could be accomplished by posting a copy of the complaint on the front door of the defendant’s last know address, and mailing a copy to that address as well.

 “In addition to any other means authorized by the Arizona rules of civil procedure, alternative service of process must be sent by certified mail with an additional copy by regular mail and a notice must be posted on the front door of the business or residence and, if present and accessible, a residence’s garage door.
 Service of the complaint is complete on filing the mailing receipt and proof of posting in the court having jurisdiction of the violation.
 Notwithstanding any other law, a person’s driving privileges may not be suspended or revoked as a result of a citation that is served by alternative service of process under this subsection.”

 We take several approaches to fighting a photo enforcement ticket.
-We take steps to minimize the chance the defendant is served with the ticket.
 If the defendant is served, we look for errors in the service process and we make sure the State complied with the statutory requirements for service in every way.
 We challenge the identity of the driver.
 We are sometimes able to make constitutional arguments depending on the facts of the case.
+Sometimes we are able to negotiate an improved outcome, especially when several tickets were issued in a short timespan.
+Unlike a traffic ticket issued by an officer, a driver does not have immediate notice of the violation and is thereby deprived of the opportunity to immediately change their driving behavior.
 Sometimes we even take these cases up on appeal if we believe the trial court made an error.

 Law enforcement regards these systems as effective and efficient methods to keep roads safe, but these devices have nothing to do with safety.